 Data entry skills

+Many companies outsource data entry, which also make it a popular work-from-home job option.
 Do you have what it takes to be a data entry professional?
-Data entry is one of the most popular work-from-home job options.
 The work is relatively easy to perform and can be done on a flexible schedule.

 It is one of the most commonly used functions in any business office and is a critical skill for many positions.
 Although the use of computers has diminished the need for data entry in some cases, the ability to quickly and accurately input data is still a valuable skill.